If You'll Be Serving Canned Cranberry Sauce This Thanksgiving, Read Up

 How Long Does Jarred Cranberry Sauce Last?

-Buy too many cans of cranberry sauce?
-Have no fear.
+If you bought too many cans of cranberry sauce, don't fret.
 According to our this list of expiration dates, unopened jams, jellies and cranberry sauce last for one year in your cupboard.
 That’s one thing to cross off next year’s Thanksgiving shopping list!

 How to Make Canned Cranberry Sauce

 If you want to make homemade cranberry sauce, look no further than this classic recipe.
-And, if you’d like to please guests on both sides of the cranberry sauce debate, you could do what Food52 suggests: Strain that homemade cranberry sauce using a fine sieve or food mill, add a little pectin, pour into an clean can with ridges, cover with foil, and let sit in the fridge for 12 hours.
+And, if you’d like to please guests on both sides of the cranberry sauce debate, simply strain that homemade cranberry sauce using a fine sieve or food mill, add a little pectin, pour into an clean can with ridges, cover with foil, and let it sit in the fridge for 12 hours.
 To release your homemade canned cranberry sauce, run a butter knife around the sides of the jelly.
 If that doesn’t work, use a can opener to open the bottom of the can.

 So Which Is Better, Canned or Homemade?